leslie-alldridge/tech-voting-v2/README.md

 - write code so error msgs are temporarily displayed in to to say (user alr exists etc)

+- admin should be able to delete comments

 ### In progress

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.